 Objectivism and Psychology

-I answered a question on Objectivism and psychology on 5 June 2011.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on Objectivism and psychology on Philosophy in Action Radio on 5 June 2011.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Does Objectivism need a psychology?
 The philosophy of Objectivism does not address the domain of human psychology as a distinct and significant category.
 Does that make it incomplete?
 If so, is that important?